MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-customer-profitability.md

 ### Executive Scorecard page

-This page has a custom page size format.
+This page has a custom page size format, optimized for display on a mobile device..

 ## Dig into the data by asking questions with Q&A